ietf/id-guidelines/README.md

 should be added to the name just after the second component, separated by a hyphen.

-- [ ] Ensure adopted or group targeted I-Ds identify the group just after the second component by including the group's acronym.
+- [ ] Ensure adopted or group-targeted I-Ds identify the group just after the second component by including the group's acronym.

-Note again that if the I-D has not been adopted into a stream, and identifies a stream in the second component, it will be rejected or replaced.
+Note again that if the I-D has not been adopted into a stream, and it identifies a stream in the second component, it will be rejected or replaced.
 In particular for IETF stream documents, the first version of an I-D with a name that begins with 'draft-ietf-acronym-' for any working group acronym must be approved by